DeluxeOwl/chronicle/README.md

 	// Version returns the sequential version of this event within its log stream. func (re *Record) Version() version.Version
    ```
-   Note: If your users must follow a specific schema, like [cloudevents](https://cloudevents.io/), you need to enforce it at the serializer (see the `serde` package) and at the events level (maybe by having a "base" event type).
+   Note: If your users must follow a specific schema, like [cloudevents](https://cloudevents.io/), you need to enforce it at the encoder (see the `encoding` package) and at the events level (maybe by having a "base" event type).
 Then you can work with the `[]byte` however you want.
 7. **Commit the transaction.**
 8. **Return the new version.** The new version will be `actualVersion` plus the number of events you just inserted.
 	```go